hblakely/hblakely/README.md

 I began my career in Software Engineering with Virtual Research Corporation Insurance Systems (VRC).
 Seven years of full stack engineering alongside VRC's Guru Peter Guy was a unique experience for a freshly graduated CS major.
 For the first two years we would meet in-office to collaborate.
-The following five years were spent remotely collaborating.
+The following five years were spent as remote collegues.

   Over a seven year period, our small R&D team designed a fourth generation language to remove our dependency on a soon-to-be deprecated language, (Oracle's) SQR.
 ANTLR 4's grammer generation allowed